This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 ).

-- the security group for the EC2 instances constituting the EKS cluster;
+and the security group ID for the EKS cluster.

 ).